John Zak Biography

 John directed the first national telecast of the NOSOTROS GOLDEN EAGLE AWARDS honoring hispanics in the entertainment industry.

 John then continued in the directing area, directing CAPITOL (CBS), THE YOUNG AND THE RESTLESS (CBS), DAYS OF OUR LIVES, (NBC), SANTA BARBARA, (NBC), and THE BOLD AND THE BEAUTIFUL, (CBS).
 Zak remained with THE BOLD AND THE BEAUTIFUL for 12 years, advancing to the position of supervising producer while continuing as a director on the series.
-John earned a Directors Guild of America nomination for the series in 1995."B and B" enjoyed unrivaled success both in the United States and in 100 territories internationally, where it was dubbed into 45 languages.
+John earned a Directors Guild of America nomination for the series in 1995.
+"B and B" enjoyed unrivaled success both in the United States and in 100 territories internationally, where it was dubbed into 45 languages.
 The series is acknowledged to be the most widely syndicated drama in the world.

-At the conclusion of 12 years on the series, Zak began graduate studies, earning certificates from UCLA's Graduate Producing and Screenwriting Programs, followed by a Master's Degree in Spiritual Psychology from the University of Santa Monica.It was during Zak's psychology studies that he got in touch with his life-long love for Hawaii, having traveled there regularly since childhood.
+At the conclusion of many years on the series, Zak began graduate studies, earning certificates from UCLA's Professional Producing and Screenwriting Programs, followed by a Master's Degree in Spiritual Psychology from the University of Santa Monica.It was during Zak's psychology studies that he got in touch with his life-long love for Hawaii, having traveled there regularly since childhood.
 John took a leap of faith and moved to Hawaii in 2002, and he now splits his time between Hawaii and Los Angeles.
-Zak had the unique blessing of learning from some of Hawaii's most respected cultural and healng practitioners, including Sylvester, Papa K Kepiilino, a kumu lomilomi and one of the few full blooded kanaka maoli teaching age old skills.
-During filming, John got to know Papa well, and was blessed and incredibly humbled when Papa chose a Hawaiian name for him, which includes the beautiful word, Kalani.
-It is now, greatfully a part of John's identity as "hanai po'e", one among the adopted sons and daughters of Hawaii.
+Zak had the unique blessing of learning from some of Hawaii's most respected cultural and healng practitioners, including Brenda Mohalapua Ignacio, Dane Silva, and Sylvester "Papa K" Kepilino, a much loved teacher of lomilomi and Hawaiian language.

-In 2004 and 2005, Zak commuted from Hawaii to New York City to work as a contract director for ABC on the daytime series, ONE LIFE TO LIVE.
+For nearly two years, Zak commuted from Hawaii to New York City to work as a contract director for ABC on the daytime series, ONE LIFE TO LIVE.

 In 2006 Zak was awarded the Gold Medal in the Fine Arts division by the HAWAII FORGIVENESS PROJECT for his photograph, LEI LOKAHI (See image below.).